Invite friends and family to read the obituary and add memories.

 In the midst of ongoing crises that evoked deep despair, Neil encouraged Priya using the words of their past Christian mentor.
 Neil said, now I know why [this mentor] said, we need to just let God be God.
 We are learning to have conversations with and love this God who arranges all things...In the midst of tragedy and chaos, our experiences testify of God’s steadfast faithfulness to our family, aligned with His plan to dispense Christ as Life into His people.
 This is His economy (I Timothy 1:4) which is indeed personal and intimate.
 Step by step we saw God's awe-inspiring, yet hidden hand heading up the chaos, in His constructive, divine economy (Ephesians 1:10) .We are deeply thankful for the rich and highly skilled social support system that bore us through two years of tragic crises and loss.
 Even in the midst of dementia symptoms, Libby saw that her hospice nurse, Amber, cared, and she asked Amber whether she was an angel.
 She built relationships with her Assisted Living floor nurse, Karen, and the Nurse Leaders Heather and Shannon.
 We received support and coaching from a team of interdisciplinary professionals, from medical, behavioral health to legal.
 We would not have had a way to support Mummy through the series of "perfect storms" were it not for prayer from our faith based communities, including fellowship and care from our home Bible Study group, personalized support from our sons' school, Wright State work leaders and co-workers, classmate friends and professors and Mum's nephew Sumit.

 Libby is preceded in death by her parents, T. Chacko and Sara Chacko.
-She is survived by one daughter, Priya (Neil) Small; two grandsons, Benjamin and Timothy; two sisters, Susan (Shashi) Sharma and Sara Chacko (Ben); brother, Thomas "Anil" Chacko (Regie).
-She is also survived by her niece and 3 nephews with their families.
+She is survived by one daughter, Priya (Neil) Small; two grandsons, Benjamin and Timothy; two sisters, Susan (Shashi) Sharma and Sara "Meera" Chacko (Basil "Ben" John Mathai); brother, Thomas "Anil" Chacko (Regie).
+She is also survived by her 2 nieces and 3 nephews, and their families.

 A Celebration of Life meeting will be held at 10:00 AM, Saturday, August 8, 2026, at the Belton-Stroup Funeral Home, 422 E. Dayton-Yellow Springs Rd., Fairborn, OH 45324.
 The family will receive visitors at 10:00 AM; following the Celebration of Life meeting, visitors are invited to stay for a gathering of friends and family until 12:00 PM / NOON.